MiriamWaithira/WebDev-Final-Project/README.md

 3. Listings Management:

-Sellers can create, update, and delete their listings through a dedicated dashboard.
+Sellers can create, update, and view their listings through a dedicated dashboard.
 Each listing includes details such as product name, description, price, and quantity.
 Buyers can search for products and view listings based on their preferences, making it easy to find what they need.

 4. Responsive Design: